JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-Unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` (which contains the database data for finding the transmitter's name and location) into the user's home directory.
+Unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` from the *library* subdirectory (which contains the database data for finding the transmitter's name and location) into the user's home directory.)
 If Qt-DAB cannot find the file, it will just function without showing the names and without "maps" option.

-If running on an x64 PC or *bullseye* on the RPI you might consider to install `libtii-lib.so` in `/usr/local/lib` from `dab-maxi/library`.
+If running on an x64 PC or *bullseye* on the RPI you might consider to install `libtii-lib.so` (to be found in the *library* subdirectory) in `/usr/local/lib`.
+Note that to avoid confusion, it named "libtii-lib.so-rpi" and should be renamed to the libtii-lib.so.

 :information_source: Note however that this library needs `curl` to be installed and source code for `libtii-lib.so` is not free. `libtii-lib.so` contains functionality for uploading a new database version (the "load" button on the configuration widget).
 If Qt-DAB cannot find the library, it will just function without the additional functionality.